inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 ## Views

-Views over requests is a search filter applied in a given context.
+Requests can be viewed in different contexts which map to appropriate search filters.
 Currently, we have the following views:

 - User view - view specific to a given user.
     - Requests where the user is the creator (e.g. submissions)